What is this power?

 ...the promised coming of the child (see Galations 3:19 above)

-So how do we get free from the power of sin?
+So is there a way to get free from the power of sin?